BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 5 - The Spyware 1e7fda674d6980799a1ce24c85cb092f.md

 # Chapter 5 - The Spyware

-### I. Origin and Planetary Structure
+### I. Oc'Xari - Origin and Planetary Structure

 Oc’Xari is not a homeworld.
 It is a relic.
 A tomb.
 A shrine.

 It is the first planet seeded by the LUCA cannon; the oldest, most pristine origin point of the cannon's spread.
 Unlike the hundreds of other planets that bore organic life, Oc’Xari received a faultless copy of the LUCA core.
 But its conditions were radically different:

-- No water cycle.
+- Water existed, but mixed with other chemicals.
-- No biosphere.
+- Strange weather.
-- No weather, wind, or rain.
-- Just immense deposits of conductive basalt, ferrous quartz, and charged crystalline veins.
+- Immense deposits of conductive basalt, ferrous quartz, and charged crystalline veins.

 The LUCA seed transformed in unpredictable ways.
 It did not spark biology.
-It evolved into geometry.
+It evolved into geometry which radiated some sort of life energetic essence.

 Over the course of hundreds of millions of years, the LUCA code slowly structured itself into recursive crystalline data-forms, embedding logic, memory, and adaptive resonance patterns into the very architecture of the world.
 These self-correcting formations were seeded across the planetary crust, forming what would become the Mindfield of Oc’Xari; a planet-wide, semi-conscious lattice.